Anyline/mobile-ocr-documentation-anyline/source/index.md

 }
 ```

 Create a property, initialize the module in the viewDidLoad method and add it to the view of the view controller.
 Supply the license key and set the delegate, which will receive a call once a result is found.

-The boolean returned by the setup routine notifies if the Anyline set up was successful.
-If an error occured the error needs to be handled.
+The boolean returned by the setup routine notifies you if the Anyline set up was successful.
+If an error occurred the error needs to be handled.
 If the setup was successful, set the barcode types that should be scanned.

 Valid types are: